ialbluwi/11102-f25/lessons/dictionaries.md

 # Checking if a key exists
 if "Lina" in phone_book:
     print("Lina's number is:", phone_book["Lina"])

+# The in operator does not check for values
+if "0777777777" in phone_book:
+    print("This will not print because values are not checked.")

 # Iterating over keys:
 for name in phone_book: